Gusto time tracking for field crews

 We already do it by hand.
 Why change?

-Doing it by hand works right up until it does not.
+Doing it by hand works right up until it doesn't.
 A missed text, a smudged paper sheet, or a math slip means a wrong paycheck and a fix on the next run.
 Clox captures each punch on the worker's phone at the moment it happens, so the hours you import into Gusto are the hours the crew actually worked.
 You still review and approve everything before it leaves Clox.

 Does it handle overtime?